mnemnion/gork/doc/orcish.md

 `C`, stack effect `( adr count -> checksum )`, does an adler32 over the region of memory.

 I have some notions of Orcs using multiplexing to get around bad environments and to get away from bad input, but those are somewhat half-baked.

-###Buffers

-Buffers have a cell of count at the front and the rest is data. `P` takes a buffer on-stack and says it, one byte at a time.
-Other buffer words are going to get stuck in leftover letters. `"` writes bytes to a pad until the closing `"`, returning the range as a buffer.
-Compiling it has the same effect, so hopefully you have a string coming into the ear when a word containing " in the body gets called. `"` will probably use `h` not `w`, so it'll hang your Orc otherwise.

-Orcish doesn't have a lot of room for state-smart headaches: I'm pretty sure a compiler compiles everything except `` ` `` itself. `` ` ' ` ` , `` would compile the XT for `` ` ``, presuming you started in compile mode.
-Simple is good for Orcs: we program in a high-level Forth dialect with plenty of room for fancy.